Rattan Singh Jaggi

-Rattan Singh Jaggi (ਰਤਨ ਸਿੰਘ ਜੱਗੀ, 27 July 1927 – 22 May 2025) was an Indian scholar, author, literary critic and academic specialising in Punjabi, Hindi and Gurmat literature.
+Rattan Singh Jaggi (27 July 1927 – 22 May 2025) was an Indian scholar, author, literary critic and academic specialising in Punjabi, Hindi and Gurmat literature.
 He was known for his research, publications, and multi-volume commentaries on Sikh scriptures and related literature.
 He was awarded the Padma Shri, India's fourth highest civilian honour, in 2023 in the field of literature and education.

 Background

 Rattan Singh Jaggi was born on 27 July 1927 in Pindigheb, District Campbellpur, British India (now in Punjab, Pakistan).
 Following the Partition of India, his family relocated to India.
 He pursued higher education, earning Master of Arts degrees in Punjabi (1955) and Hindi (1957).
 He later obtained a PhD in 1962 from Panjab University (Chandigarh) with a thesis on the Puranic compositions in the Dasam Granth.
 In 1973, he was awarded a D.Litt. degree by Magadh University, Bodh Gaya, for his research on Guru Nanak.